Kalinka9/Kalinka9.github.io/README.md

 - **Style Enhancement:** Elevate your writing style with Texto AI's vocabulary and sentence structure suggestions.
 We'll help you make your content more engaging and impactful.

-- **Plagiarism Detection:** Maintain the integrity of your work with Texto AI's plagiarism detection feature.
-It scans your text, highlighting any potential issues so you can create original content with confidence.

 - **Conciseness and Clarity:** We'll help you streamline your writing, making it more concise and easier to understand.
 Say goodbye to verbosity and hello to clarity.

 - **Customization:** Texto AI is not one-size-fits-all.
 Customize it to match your unique writing style and preferences, ensuring that your content resonates with your audience.